gitana/sdk/README.md

 There are examples here for both Gitana 3.2 and Gitana 4.0.

+### HTTP Deployment Receiver

+The `http-deployment-receiver` directory contains a sample Node.js-based deployment receiver that you can instantiate to get an idea of how to handle your own deployments.
+Content is sent to your listener and you can use this to potentially update a local database, invalidate cache, populate a search index or more.

 ### Packager

 The `packager` directory contains examples how to use our ETL (Extract, Transform, Load) tool to consume